 The bane of every player, be it casual or hardcore.
 On the hardest difficulty setting where you have to be on-point with your parries and footsies, Gill can wreck any person’s day with his Level 3 Resurrection.
 When he’s not doing a screen-clearing attack, he’ll just let you take a few shots at him, then saves his meter for that second wind.

 This special albino demon is the bane of most Doom 2 players.
-Not only can he perform an unavoidable-when-in-plain-sight burning attack, he can resurrect nearby enemies back to full health.
+Not only can he perform an unavoidable-when-in-plain-sight burning attack, he can also resurrect nearby enemies back to full health.
 In a game where you need to kill as many of these blighters as possible before getting overrun, he just undoes all your hard work.
-Eff this guy.

 Anubis Priest Guy’s Ritual (Assassin’s Creed: Origins)